cortex-lab/phy/docs/api.md

 **`AmplitudeView.on_select(self, cluster_ids=None, **kwargs)`**

 Callback function when clusters are selected.
-May be overriden.
+May be overridden.

 ---